Package insert / prescribing information

 Dosage Forms and Strengths

-Emtriva capsules, containing 200 mg of emtricitabine, are size 1 hard gelatin capsules with a blue cap and white body, printed with "200 mg" in black on the cap and "GILEAD" and the corporate logo in black on the body.
+- 200 mg Capsules: 200 mg of emtricitabine (FTC): size 1 hard gelatin capsules with a blue cap and white body, printed with "200 mg" in black on the cap and with "GILEAD" and the corporate logo in black on the body.

-Emtriva oral solution is a clear, orange to dark orange liquid containing 10 mg of emtricitabine per mL.
+- Oral solution: clear, orange to dark orange liquid containing 10 mg of FTC per mL.